HTTPArchive/httparchive.org/docs/reports.md

         - **minDate**

           Optional string.
 The earliest date at which the metric is available.
 YYYY_MM_DD format.
+For example, any metric that depends on the `har` dataset must have a `minDate` value of at least 2016_01_01, which is when the first HAR table became available.

         - **maxDate**